pcubillos/bibmanager/docs/bibtex.rst

   (1) There's no need to worry about case in author names, unless they
       conflict with the BibTeX format rules:
       http://mirror.easyname.at/ctan/info/bibtex/tamethebeast/ttb_en.pdf, p.23.
-      For example, *'oliphant, t'* will match *'Travis Oliphant'* (because there is no ambiguity in first-von-last names), but *'travis oliphant'* wont match, because the lowercase *'travis'* will be interpreted as the von part of the last name.
+      For example, *author:"oliphant, t"* will match *'Travis Oliphant'* (because there is no ambiguity in first-von-last names), but *author:"travis oliphant"* wont match, because the lowercase *'travis'* will be interpreted as the von part of the last name.

   (2) Title words/phrase searches are case-insensitive.